Leonel Vangioni

-Leonel Jesús Vangioni Rangel (born 5 May 1987) is an Argentine footballer who plays as a left-back for Newell's Old Boys in the Argentine Primera División.
-Vangioni is known for scoring the decisive penalty that won Monterrey the Apertura 2019 tournament against Club América.
+Leonel Jesús Vangioni Rangel (born 5 May 1987) is an Argentine footballer who plays as a left-back for Quilmes in the Primera Nacional.
+He has represented the Argentina national team.

 Club career

 His grandfather, Davide Roca, originated from Riesi in the Province of Caltanissetta, Sicily.
 Vangioni made his professional debut for Newell's in November 2006 and soon established himself as an important member of the first team squad.
 He scored his first goal in a game against San Lorenzo de Almagro on 4 August 2007.
 He moved to River Plate in January 2013 for a fee around €1.1 million.

-On 14 February 2016, it was announced that Vangioni would be joining Italian club Milan on the expiration of his River contract in July.
+On 14 February 2016, it was announced that Vangioni would be joining Italian club AC Milan on the expiration of his River contract in July.
 On 16 January 2017, Vangioni made his debut with Milan, coming as a substitute for Davide Calabria in a 2–2 draw against Torino.

 On 21 July 2017, it was announced that he would sign for Monterrey.